jbcodeforce/jbcodeforce.github.io/docs/architecture/ddd.md

 * What are the motivations behind a requirement? is it constraingned by existing system?

 Large problem domains can be partitioned into subdomains to manage complexity.
 Subdomains are abstract concepts.
+Subdomains are typically reflecting the business capabilities of the business organizational structure.
 Subdomains represent areas of capability, define business processes, and represent the functionality of a system.

 For core domain focus on the product rather than view it as a standalone project.
 Your product is an evolving succession of feature enhancements and tweaks.